 - pork tenderloin crostini with pineapple salsa

 There are gluten-free and regular crackers.
-The pepper jack cheese is cut with heart-shaped mini cookie cutters and can be cut the day before you plan to use it.
-I used fondant cutters to cut out extra-small hearts in the leftover cheese pieces.
-Then I saved all the cheese scraps to be used later for heated sandwiches with melted cheese so the shape wouldn’t matter.
+The pepper jack cheese can be cut with heart-shaped mini cookie cutters the day before you plan to use it.
+I used fondant cutters to cut out extra-small hearts from the leftover cheese.
+Then I saved all the cheese scraps for later use in heated sandwiches with melted cheese, so the shape wouldn’t matter.

 Babybel Cheese Cutouts

 To make the board more festive, try using Babybel cheese and cutting a pattern in the wax wrapper.
-I sat the cheese out of the refrigerator to make the wax softer and easier to cut with a mini fondant or cookie cutter.
+I set the cheese out of the refrigerator to make the wax softer and easier to cut with a mini fondant or cookie cutter.
 Press a cookie cutter into the wax until it cuts through it, being careful not to cut into the cheese.
 Use the heart cutouts to decorate other items on the food board (as shown below).
 I took the red wax wrapper off one of the cheese discs and placed a red-heart cutout on it.
-I can imagine how eye-catching it would be to make a food board with several red and white cheese discs on it!
+I can imagine how eye-catching it would be to make a food board with several red-and-white cheese discs!

 Pimento Cheese Sandwiches